We are pleased to provide you with responses to some of the questions we are asked most frequently about the 333 La Cienega project.

 1. What is the approval process for the building?

 333 La Cienega requires the approval of the Los Angeles City Planning Commission, the Planning and Land Use Management Committee (PLUM), and lastly, the Los Angeles City Council.
 On November 10, 2016, the Planning Commission unanimously approved the project, and on January 18, 2016, Planning and Land Use Management (PLUM) also unanimously approved the project.
-The project will be considered by City Council this January.

 2. Who is supporting the project?